Justification and Sanctification

 He was suspended between heaven and earth, for heaven forsook Him and earth disowned Him!
 He was crucified between two thieves because He was reckoned the greatest sinner of all—and so He was in the awful reckoning of God.
 As Moses lifted up the likeness of a snake in the wilderness, the Son of man was lifted up, reckoned as a venemous, poisonous snake.
 Thus did He become sin for us, who knew no sin (2 Cor.
 5:21).
 Men considered no cruelty too great for Him to bear, no insult too much to heap upon Him, no shame too deep for Him to endure.
 The pain would not have been so great if He did not love these unfeeling men who gathered around to mock His sorrow.
-He loved them, and the more they hated Him, the stronger became His love for them.
 The mystery of human sin is that they hated Him "without a cause."
 John 15:25.
 The greater mystery is that He loved them without a cause.
 He suffered much because He loved much.
 He suffered in proportion to His love.

 But beyond and above all the suffering caused by men's rejection of His love, was the awful horror of divine rejection.
 God hid His face.
 No favor could be shown Jesus; no comfort of God's presence.
 He must die utterly rejected.
 So the darkness of eternal night gathered around His suffering soul until the unspeakable bitterness and shame of human sin forced from His parched lips the awful cry, "My God, my God, why hast Thou forsaken Me?"
 His were the sufferings of a God—infinite sufferings.
 His was the humiliation of a God.
 He went lower and lower until there was no lower place for Him to go.
 But He willingly gave His life of infinite worth to satisfy the demands of God's righteous law.

-When Christ expired, justice was satisfied.
-Our sins were punished in Christ.
+When Christ expired, divine justice was satisfied.
+The sins of all the world were punished "in Christ".
 He exhausted the penalty.
 But not only was justice satisfied; mercy was satisfied.
-Christ provided a pardon for the race.
-At the cross, divine justice provided forgiveness for the entire race.
+Christ's death on the cross has made provision for the forgiveness and pardoning of the entire race.
 "If one died for all," says the apostle, "then were all dead."
 2 Cor.
 5:14.
-As if to say, Since the substitute has died, it is the same as if in Christ all had died, in Christ all had paid the penalty and in Christ all were forgiven and set free.
-The resurrection of Jesus from the dead proves that the atonement has been made, that in Christ the human race has been restored to the favor of God.
-Thus it was that He was raised again on account of our justification (Rom.
-4:25, N.E.B., margin).
+As if to say, since the substitute has died, it is the same as if all who are "in Christ" had died.
+In Christ all had paid the penalty and "in Christ" all who believe and repent are forgiven and set free.
+The resurrection of Jesus from the dead proves that the atonement has been made, that in Christ provision has been made for the entire human race to be restored to the favor of God.

 Now God could be "just, and the justifier of him which believeth in Jesus."
 Rom.
 3:26.
-Now He could be merciful, and the destroyer of him who believes not but continues in sin.
+Now He could be merciful to the believing repentant sinner, and yet still the destroyer of him who believes not but continues in sin and unbelief.